 B.A., New York University; M.A., Ph.D., University of Michigan

-Linguistic anthropologist focusing on Mexico & the U.S., migration & transborder communities, citizenship, indigeneity, language & social inequality, narrative, and language ideologies, planning, and shift & revitalization.
+Linguistic anthropology, Mexico & the U.S., migration and transborder communities, citizenship, indigeneity, language and social inequality, narrative, language shift and revitalization

 Associate Professor of Spanish

 B.A., Middlebury College; M.A., M.Phil., Ph.D., Columbia University